vanadium/website/content/tutorials/security/agent.md

 {directory}`.
 This happens in the Vanadium runtime - no new client code required.

-Typically, however, launching an agent explicitly is not necessary -- as long as `v23agentd` is in its `PATH`, a program run with `--v23.credentials {directory}` will automatically launch an agent to serve the credentials.
+Typically, launching an agent explicitly is not necessary -- as long as `v23agentd` is in its `PATH`, a program run with `--v23.credentials {directory}` will automatically launch an agent to serve the credentials.
 Other programs using `--v23.credentials